algal/SwiftOnLambda/README.md

 ```

 These essentially copy files from inside the IBM Kitura Swift docker container into the container's /src directory, which is bound to the host's file system.
 In other words, we are essentially just extracting useful Linux static libraries from inside the container.
+(Thanks, IBM!)

 Finally, the run command is a bit different: